astropy/reproject/docs/mosaicking.rst

 .. doctest-requires:: shapely

     >>> wcs_out, shape_out = find_optimal_celestial_wcs(m17_hdus,
-    ...                                                 frame=Galactic(),
+    ...                                                 frame='galactic',
     ...                                                 auto_rotate=True)

-Note that this requires `Shapely <...>`_ 1.6 or later to be installed.
+Note that this requires `Shapely <https://shapely.readthedocs.io/en/stable/manual.html>`_ 1.6 or later to be installed.
 We can now look at the final WCS and shape:

 .. doctest-requires:: shapely